phatblat/ApplePlatformVersions/macOS.md

 # macOS

-[macOS Release Notes](https://developer.apple.com/documentation/macos-release-notes) and [What's new in the updates for macOS Catalina](https://support.apple.com/en-us/HT210642) contain details on these releases. macOS releases can be downloaded from [developer.apple.com][1].
+[macOS Release Notes](https://developer.apple.com/documentation/macos-release-notes) and [What's new in the updates for macOS Big Sur](https://support.apple.com/en-us/HT211896) contain details on these releases. macOS releases can be downloaded from [developer.apple.com][1].

 ## 11 "Big Sur"